mono/website/docs/compiling-mono/compiling-from-git.md

       $ (cd mono; git checkout mono-2-6)

 Beware!
-If you wanted to work from a branch in your fork of the mono repository, you should do:
+If you wanted to work from a branch in your fork of the Mono repository, you should do:

       $ (cd mono; git checkout -t origin/mono-2-6)